n-k/klusterkluck/README.md

 As of now, there is no security and admin and agent APIs are open to all.

 This project contains a kubernetes manifest file which will create the klusterfuck admin deployment and service and a gogs deployment and service.
-Note that all service are of ClusterIP type, so use port-forwarding to try them.
+Note that both services are of ClusterIP type, so use port-forwarding to try them.
+When creating functions, it is possible to create different kinds of services for exposing functions over HTTP: ClusterIP and NodePort are supported.
+Additinoally, when creating a function, it is also possible to specify an Ingress resource for the function.

+#### Installation
-To deploy, run kubectl create -f https://raw.githubusercontent.com/n-k/klusterfuck/master/k8s/all.yaml
+To deploy, for kubernetes version < 1.6 run kubectl create -f https://raw.githubusercontent.com/n-k/klusterfuck/master/k8s/all_k8s_15.yaml

+For kubernetes version >= 1.6,
+    run kubectl create -f https://raw.githubusercontent.com/n-k/klusterfuck/master/k8s/all.yaml

 This will create the deployment and services in 'klusterfuck' namespace.